jsumak/blog/podcasts.md

 permalink: /podcasts/
 ---

-Since I listen to a lot of IT related podcasts I may as well share some of my favs ..
+Since I listen to a LOT of IT related podcasts I may as well share some of my favs ..

 - Darknet Diaries by Jack Rhysider (of course)
 - The Social-Engineer Podcast by Chris Hadnagy